shoebilyas123/shit/README.md

 7. `shit update-ref <REF_PATH> <Commit_SHA>`: Creates a link between the provided ref and the provided commit SHA_1
 8. `shit log`: Logs all the commits starting from latest.

+Ref: For better understanding of the commands and the working, read Git Internals available on the official Git website.

 ## Porcelain

 In development.
 To be added soon